rjury-sumo/flog_otlp/README.md

 ## Scenario Mode

-**NEW in v0.2.0**: Execute complex log generation scenarios with precise asynchronous timing control using YAML configuration files.
+**NEW in v0.2**: Execute complex log generation scenarios with precise asynchronous timing control using YAML configuration files.

 ### Quick Start
+Refer to the included [example_scenario.yaml](./example_scenario.yaml)

 ```bash
 # Execute a scenario from YAML file